Stitch Description

-The Double Lace Rib Stitch is a relatively simple way to dress up the rib stitch that does not pull in the the fabric as much as traditional ribbing.
+The Double Lace Rib Stitch is a relatively simple way to dress up the rib stitch that does not pull in the fabric as much as traditional ribbing.
 The double lace rib would be great as a decorative panel in any project or could be used to add a little bit of beautiful texture.
-It’s perfect for a scarf just on it’s own.
+It’s perfect for a scarf just on its own.

 we are really impressed with the layout of your website it has really helped us work out how to some of the stitches thank you for every thing.